Double-contrast barium enema

 A double-contrast barium enema is a form of contrast radiography in which x-rays of the colon and rectum are taken using two forms of contrast to make the structures easier to see.
 A liquid containing barium (that is, a radiocontrast agent) is put into the rectum.
-Barium is a silver-white metallic compound that outlines the colon and rectum on an x-ray and helps show abnormalities.
+Barium (usually as a sulfate) outlines the colon and rectum on an x-ray and helps show abnormalities.
 Air is also put into the rectum and colon to further enhance the x-ray.

 Double-contrast barium enemas are less invasive than a colonoscopy and have comparatively fewer issues in a viable large bowel.